Javierenrique00/minio_Music_Server/doc/freenas.md

     I create a file named **musicminio** in /usr/local/etc/rc.d with the content in the file you can check in [musicminio](/freenas/musicminio)

+    If the directory /usr/local/etc/rc.d does not exists in the jail create /rc.d and put the file **musicminio** inside it.

     Check that have execution rights.

     **ls -l**